Saint Leo University

-Saint Leo University is a private Roman Catholic liberal arts university in St. Leo, Florida.
+Saint Leo University is a private Catholic university in St. Leo, Florida, United States.
 It was established in 1889.
 The university is associated with the Holy Name Monastery, a Benedictine convent, and Saint Leo Abbey, a Benedictine monastery.
 The university and the abbey are both named for Pope Leo the Great, bishop of Rome from 440 to 461.
-The name also honors Leo XIII, who was Pope at the time, and Leo Haid, then abbot of Maryhelp Abbey in North Carolina, now Belmont Abbey, who participated in founding the university and served as its first president.
+The name also honors Leo XIII, who was Pope at the time the university was founded, and Leo Haid, then abbot of Maryhelp Abbey in North Carolina, now Belmont Abbey, who participated in founding the university and served as its first president.

-The first Roman Catholic college in Florida, Saint Leo is one of the five largest Catholic colleges in the United States.
-It enrolls students at the traditional University Campus, at more than 40 education centers and offices, and through its Center for Online Learning.
+The first Catholic college in Florida, Saint Leo is one of the fifteen largest Catholic colleges in the United States.
+It enrolls students at the traditional University Campus, through its Center for Online Learning, and at five regional Education Centers.
 University-wide, Saint Leo educates students from all 50 states, the District of Columbia, three U.S. territories, and more than 80 countries.
-As of Spring 2017, total enrollment was 16,207 students, with 2,088 of those at University Campus.
+As of 2023, total enrollment was 10,231.

 Saint Leo was one of the first American universities to provide distance learning opportunities to students, beginning with educating military men and women in 1973 during the Vietnam era at the height of the anti-war movement.
-Saint Leo University offers more than 40 associate, baccalaureate, and master's degrees, and certificate programs and inaugurated its first doctoral program in 2013.
-As of Fall 2016, the faculty included 219 full-time faculty and 1,157 fully qualified adjunct faculty members.
-In 2020, they had approximately 2000 employees.
+Saint Leo University offers more than 55 associate, baccalaureate, and master's degrees, and certificate programs and inaugurated its first doctoral program in 2013.
+The university website listed 447 faculty and staff members in July 2025.